anshu-choubey/Tools-for-WhatsApp/README.md

 # Tools for WhatsApp

-ortlessly save any WhatsApp status to your gallery permanently with our tool.
+Effortlessly save any WhatsApp status to your gallery permanently with our tool.
 Download images and videos without hassle.
 Additionally, open chats without saving numbers in your contact list for a streamlined messaging experience.
 Respect privacy and use responsibly.